G-Police

 G-Police is a 1997 combat flight simulation video game developed and published by Psygnosis for PlayStation and Microsoft Windows.

-The game has a science fiction setting inspired by Blade Runner.
-This story goes on during 2097, on a colonised Callisto.
-The game charts the protagonist Slater's attempts to discover the truth behind his sister's mysterious death while working for the titular G-Police.
-The game begins with the G-Police combating organised criminals before fighting the private armies of powerful corporations in an unfolding conspiracy-themed plot.
+G-Police has a science fiction setting inspired by Blade Runner.
+The game is set in 2097, on the colonised moon of Jupiter, Callisto.
+The player character, Slater, joins the titular G-Police in an effort to uncover the truth behind the death of his sister.
+Slater and the G-Police work to combat organised crime before eventually becoming embroiled in an unfolding conspiracy that brings Slater and the G-Police into open conflict with the private armies of powerful corporations.
 The gameplay involves piloting VTOL aircraft resembling helicopters, engaging in combat with enemies and protecting allies.

-The game made use of cutting edge technology such as force-feedback joysticks and controllers, 3D sound and Direct3D Hardware Acceleration.
+The game made use of cutting-edge technology such as force-feedback joysticks and controllers, 3D sound and Direct3D Hardware Acceleration.
 Critics noted that the game's graphics were some of the most technically impressive of the time, and that this resulted in poor draw distance; the PlayStation version in particular struggled in this respect.
 The gameplay was more favourably reviewed, with critics praising the solid pacing and variety of mission objectives, though there were complaints regarding poor controls and unfairly high difficulty.

 Gameplay

-G-Police is a shooter game in which the player pilots a VTOL aircraft, described by critics as "jet helicopters" or "a helicopter without the rotors".
+G-Police is a combat flight simulator game in which the player pilots a VTOL aircraft, described by critics as "jet helicopters" or "a helicopter without the rotors".
 The player can choose to view the action from a variety of first- or third-person perspectives, including views from within the cockpit, a variety of "chase" perspectives, including directly from above the craft (for use when bombing).
 Combat in G-Police involves both dogfighting with other aircraft and dropping bombs.
 The player is often required to "scan" suspect vehicles to determine if they are criminal or hostile.

 The game's aircraft comes with numerous weapons which are upgraded as the player progresses to more difficult levels.
 An improved version of the basic "Havoc Gunship" aircraft (the "Venom Gunship") is also available later in the game.
 Missions include seeking out and destroying enemies, escorting friendly ground units, preventing smuggling and bomb disposal.
 The player receives updates and new instructions as the mission proceeds.
 The main game mode features 35 missions and an additional training mode.
 Most of the game's missions take place in urban "domes" filled with large buildings; some, however, take place in the "outer domes", with other themes such as agrarian settings.